No flour. No sugar. Yes to tasty treats! With just a few choice ingredients, these no-bake date nut cookies will satisfy your sweet tooth, guilt-free.

 1Amount Per Serving: Calories: 152Total Fat: 10gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 0mgSodium: 90mgCarbohydrates: 16gFiber: 3gSugar: 13gProtein: 2g

-is available on Amazon* and wherever books are sold
+The Book of Veganish is available wherever books are sold

-Find more wholesome desserts & sweets.
+Find lots more easy vegan desserts & sweets.

 Leave a Reply